MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 **Related Documents**

-+ For known issues, bug fixes, and behavior changes in existing features of R Server, see the [release notes for R Server](notes/r-server-notes.md).
++ For known issues, bug fixes, and behavior changes in existing features of R Server, see the [Release notes for R Server](notes/r-server-notes.md).
 + For new feature announcements in Microsoft R Client, see [What's new in R Client](notes/r-client-notes.md).
 + For new feature announcements in SQL Server R Services, see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).